pointwise/GlyphClientPython/README.rst

 In many cases it is convenient to use a GlyphObj that represents certain transient Glyph objects as Python context managers.
-Specifically, Glyph *Mode* and *Examine* objects are generally short-lived and are used in very specific contexts.
+Specifically, Glyph *Mode* and *Examine* objects are typically short-lived and are used in very specific contexts.
 For these Glyph object types only, context management is implemented in GlyphObj.